 And then people will start talking about the famous “joint Christmas and Birthday present” because it’s real!
 Nobody deserves a joint present unless it’s really special, one girl said.
 But it’s not just being special anymore, now it’s more of the thought that somebody did actually remembers you.
 And looking back, just like birthday parties, I don’t always receive gifts too (I have to wait another year before I get presents again) and part of my birthday is committed to buying Christmas presents for other people, which is a little bit weird.
 As a kid, having to give people presents on your special day feels wrong, you know.
 Hahaha, I also feel so jealous of other kids before when they get to receive more presents than I do.
 I used to think it was so unfair because that’s just Christmas gifts.
 And it’s my birthday.

 What I’m really trying to say here is that it’s hard to compete with everyone’s favorite Holiday, you know.
 But I don’t mind anymore 🙂

-This December 25th, if someone miraculously give me a birthday present wrapped in Christmas gift paper, I’d be more than happy to open them.
-After all I will still be opening two gifts and those are my eyes.
+This December 25th, if someone miraculously gives me a birthday present wrapped in Christmas gift paper, I’d be more than happy to open them.
+After all, I will still be opening two gifts and those are my eyes.

 By the way, I’ll be working this Christmas day.
 If you might feel sorry for me for working on my birthday, please don’t.
 I need that double pay to finance my travels next year.
 Which is super exciting!